siberianfox/g2wiki/g2core-Communications.md

     * Single-character commands will *not* generate a `{r:...}` response (they may generate other output, however), so there's nothing to do (see following notes).
     * JSON commands (`{` being the first character on the line) **will** have a `{r:...}` response, so when you send one of those past the queue you should still subtract one from `lines_to_send`, or `lines_to_send` will get out of sync and the sender will eventually stall waiting for responses.
 This is the *only* case where `lines_to_send` may go negative.
   * Note that `{"gc":"...}` Gcode line are considered control lines and bypasses motion planner buffer tests and are acknowledged immediately.
 Consider sending GCode as unwrapped text, _while observing linemode protocol_.
 See [issue 287](https://github.com/synthetos/g2/issues/287) for more detail.
-  * Note that control commands, like dta commands, must start at the beginning of a line, so you should always send whole lines.
+  * Note that control commands, like data commands, must start at the beginning of a line, so you should always send whole lines.
 IOW, don't interrupt a line being sent from the `line_queue` to send a JSON command or feedhold `!`.
 * **All** communications to the g2core **must** go through this protocol.
 It's not acceptable to occasionally send a JSON command or gcode line directly past this protocol, or `lines_to_send` will get out of sync and the sender will eventually stall waiting for responses.

 ## More Details